farookjintha/basic-routing/README.md

-# basic-routing
+# Basic Routing
-Basic Routing Try Out using Express
+Create API requests and validating using Postman.